elatov/elatov.github.io/_posts/2025-12-06-migrating-from-nginx-ingress-to-k8s-gateway-api.md

   authenticated-emails-file: /etc/oauth2-proxy/custom-config/restricted_users.txt
 ```

-In this setup I have an `httproute` for each the `oauth2-proxy` and the application it self.
+In this setup I have an `httproute` resource for each the `oauth2-proxy` and the application it self.
 For `istiod` I had the following `values.yaml`:

 ```
 > cat values.yaml